salemilab/flaco/doc/flaco_blast_doc.md

 Usage:

 ```
-flaco_blast.sh split target.fa
+flaco_blast.sh split target.fa [moretargets.fa...]
 ```

-This command extracts all sequences from the FASTA file to be analyzed and saves them to subdirectories of the form `split-by-month/month`, where *month* is extracted from the third field of the sequence header.
+This command extracts all sequences from the FASTA files to be analyzed and saves them to subdirectories of the form `split-by-month/month`, where *month* is extracted from the third field of the sequence header.
 Each sequence is saved to a separate file called *seqid*.fa, where *seqid* is the second field of the sequence header.

 Currently, the `split-by-month` directory name is hardcoded and cannot be changed; please rename this directory before launching another execution of *split* to avoid overwriting results from a previous run.

 ### blast